Last updated: [01/22/21]

-- The United States Consulate General in Ho Chi Minh City remains unable to resume full routine immigrant visa services at this time.
+- The U.S. Consulate General in Ho Chi Minh City remains unable to resume full routine immigrant visa services at this time.
 We will resume routine immigrant visa services as soon as conditions permit but are unable to provide a specific date.
 We will post updates on this site as the situation changes.

 - View U.S. Mission to Vietnam’s Most Recent Alerts

 - Flight and Other Departure Assistance Frequently Asked Questions (FAQs)